The Freedom of Minimalism

 It would be great to spend more time pursuing interests, relaxing, and experiencing life and less time taking care of the house we live in.
 We would most like to focus on raising our little boy and spending time with him!

-“Our homes are not containers for stuff but rather a place for love and connection, By removing clutter from our homes, we make more physical space and create less distraction, allowing us to really live the way we want to live.” -Courtney Carver, Project 333
+“Our homes are not containers for stuff but rather a place for love and connection.
+By removing clutter from our homes, we make more physical space and create less distraction, allowing us to really live the way we want to live.” -Courtney Carver, Project 333

 Visit to a Tiny House Community

 We toured several tiny homes.
 This one, called the Sea Breeze, was one of my favorites.
+Photo by Marie Cullis.

 Sea Breeze interior showing the living area, full kitchen, and stairs to the loft.
-Photo by River Ridge Escape
+Photo by River Ridge Escape.

-Time to try one out
+Trying one out

-Exterior of the Hawthorn
+Exterior of the Hawthorn.

-I love the homes River Ridge Escape offers and we really enjoyed our stay there.
+I love the homes River Ridge Escape offers and we enjoyed our stay there.
 Each house has utilities, water, septic, and garbage pick-up.
 The community has a pool, pool house, a small fitness building, a dog park, walking trails, water access for canoeing and kayaking, a community fire pit, and many other amenities.
-I really love the idea of these communities.
+I love the idea of these communities.

 Next Steps